 Colleges judge applications from students with physical disabilities on the same academic terms as those from other candidates.
 However, they find it helpful to know in advance about the degree of a candidate's disability or impairment, so that they can offer advice on the suitability of their facilities.
 Prospective candidates with questions about the Faculty's own facilities should contact the Faculty Office.

-Information on the University's Disability Resource Centre can be found at
+Information on the University's Disability Resource Centre can be found at:

-Life after Your Degree
+Life after the Tripos

-Many of our students choose to carry on with further study towards graduate degrees such as the M.Phil. and Ph.D. in philosophy.
-For some of them philosophy will become their career: there are many people holding posts in philosophy departments around the world who started their philosophical careers by reading for a degree in the Cambridge Philosophy Faculty.
+Deciding to read philosophy at Cambridge does not commit you to a narrow range of careers.
+Our recent graduates include an RAF test pilot as well as IT consultants, management consultants, fund-raisers, civil servants, lawyers, arts administrators and teachers.
+In addition, many of our students choose to carry on with further study towards graduate degrees such as the M.Phil and Ph.D in philosophy.
+For some of them philosophy will become their career: the last time we tried to count, there were 58 people holding senior posts in philosophy departments around the world who started their philosophical careers by reading for a degree in the Cambridge Philosophy Faculty.

 Admissions and applications

-- Simon Blackburn, Think (OUP, 2001) and Being Good (OUP, 2002)
+Simon Blackburn, Think (OUP, 2001) and Being Good (OUP, 2002)

 Edward Craig, Philosophy: A very short introduction (OUP, 2002)

 Bernard Williams, Morality (CUP, 1993)

 The following classic texts are also well worth reading to gain some idea of the flavour of the subject:

-- Berkeley, Principles of Human Knowledge
+G. Berkeley, Principles of Human Knowledge

-- Descartes, Meditations
+R. Descartes, Meditations

-- Hume, Enquiries
+D. Hume, Enquiries

-- Mill, Utilitarianism
+J. S. Mill, Utilitarianism

-- Bertrand Russell, The Problems of Philosophy
+B. Russell, The Problems of Philosophy

-Other suggestions are listed here.
+Other suggestions are listed on the following web page: